AndyXMB/openhab2-addons/addons/binding/org.openhab.binding.tivo/README.md

 ## Configuration Parameters Notes
 The following notes may help to understand the correct configuration properties for your set-up:

+###Connection Performance###
  1. If openHAB is the only device or application that you have that makes use of the Network Remote Control functions of your Tivo, enable the **Keep Connection Open** option.
 This will connect and lock the port in-use preventing any other device from connecting it.
 If you use some other application, disable this option.
+Performance is improved if the connection is kept open.
- 2. Poll for Channel Changes only needs to be enabled if you also plan to use the TiVo remote control or other application to change channel.
+ 2. **Poll for Channel Changes** only needs to be enabled if you also plan to use the TiVo remote control or other application to change channel.
 If openHAB is your only method of control, you can disable this option.
+Turning polling off, minimises the periodic overhead on your hardware.

+ ###Channel Changing###
  2. Set the correct Minimum and Maximum channel numbers BEFORE you run a full channel scan.
-By default these are set at 101 and 999.
+By default these are set at 100 and 999.
 Consult your Tivo program guide to find these.
- 3. The Tivo will lean channel numbers that are not available as part of your subscription as you navigate / change channel.
-However channel changing  operations will be slower if there is a large gap between valid channels.
-Any gap must not exceed 100.
-If you have a gap larger than this you must add the range of excluded channels manually or enable the **Perform Channel Scan** option.
+ 3. The TiVo will learn channel numbers that are not available as part of your subscription as you navigate / change channel.
+Channel changing  operations will be slower if there is a large gap between valid channels.
+Any gap must not exceed 10.
+If you have a gap larger than this, you must add the range of **Channels to Ignore** manually or use the **Perform Channel Scan** option to pre-populate the ignored channels (recommended).
  4. The **Channels to Ignore** section allows you to exclude any channels that you do not want to see or are not part of your subscription.
 Both individual channel numbers and ranges of channels are supported e.g. 109, 106, 801-850, 999.
- 5. Perform Channel Scan as the name suggest will systematically change the channels between the specified Minimum and Maximum, identifying which of these are valid.
+ 5.  **Perform Channel Scan** will systematically change the channels between the specified Minimum and Maximum, identifying which of these are valid.
 At least one tuner must be available (not recording) while this operation completes.
 If this process is interrupted e.g. by a configuration change or restart, the system will restart the scan at the beginning.
 Any channels that are marked as being ignored will not be tested again.
+ 6. You can run a channel scan while the system is in Standby mode.
+ 6. The channel scanning process will take approximately 1 second per channel.
+With the default channel range a scan will therefore take between 15 and 20 minutes!
+The screen will change to the specified channel while the scan is being run.
  6. If your provider adds new channels to your subscription line-up, these will have to be manually removed from the list of **Channels to Ignore**.
 You can always remove all the entries and do a full scan again.

 ## Full Example